-• Labs (20%)
+Labs (20%)

-Each week, there will be 1 LABORATORY activity to complete.
-Lab will be in person on the main campus (Sci 108).
-It is your responsibility to check the schedule and plan ahead.
+Each week, there will be 1-2 LABORATORY activity to complete.
+Lab will be accomplished at home using your purchased lab kit (Carolina Biological) and virtual lab notebook (Lab Archives).

-Weekly Check-in (5%)
+• Weekly Check-in (5%)

 Each weekend (due Saturday night at 11:59pm), you will have some sort of metacognitive check-in assignment.
 Most weeks this will be a simple (and very BRIEF- 1 minute or less) video in which you answer some sort of question I pose.
 This is just an easy way for us to stay connected, which is an important ingredient that helps me support your success in this class.